stealthllama/ch-publisher/README.md

-# ch-publisher
+# clickhelper
-This GitHub Action runs a scheduled job that publishes updates to publications on a ClickHelp documentation portal.
+This GitHub Action runs a scheduled job that performs various actions on publications that are hosted on a ClickHelp documentation portal.

 ### Configuration
 The `publications.yaml` file contains details of the publications that will be published.